Wonder Woman Historia: The Amazons: Book One

+Book Two

 As the seasons pass, Hippolyta resumes her search for the Amazons, following the trail of murdered traffickers.

 One night, Hippolyta encounters Artemis; after Hippolyta declares her wish to become an Amazon, Artemis informs her when the female warriors will strike next in exchange for Antiope's horse.
 Following Artemis' instructions, Hippolyta reunites with the Amazons and tells them her wish; after some deliberation, the queens of the six tribes agree and Hippolyta becomes the seventh Amazon queen, her own tribe worshipping all six creator goddesses and made up of the women the Amazons rescue and bring back to their secret hideout to become honorary sisters.

 To keep their existence a secret from the male gods, especially Zeus, the Amazons hide during the day and only go on their missions at night when Artemis can watch over them.
 But as just Hera had warned, however, a young Amazon named Tarpeia enters Apollo's temple during the day and kills a murdered trafficker's son while he is praying to the sun god.

 Now aware of the Amazons' existence, the gods send an all-male army to annihilate the warrior women as Hera commands her spy to warn the goddesses.